BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/StatisticsFilters/FindShapes.md

 Statistics Filters (Morphological)

 ## Description ##
- The user has the option of entering a distribution choice: Beta, LogNormal or Power.
-  The 3-D moment invariants of second order are three numbers, represented by the symbols 0≤Ωi≤  1 (i = 1, 2, 3), which are computed starting from the shape of an object.
+  The 3-D moment invariants of second order are three numbers, represented by the symbols 0≤Ωi≤1 (i = 1, 2, 3), which are computed starting from the shape of an object.
 The moment invariants are invariant with respect to either similarity or affine coordinate transformations, which renders them particularly useful as quantitative shape descriptors that are independent of the reference frame used to represent the object(s).